Tergar Bozeman Practice Group

 Joy of Living

 The Joy of Living is a path of meditation study and practice that can be followed by anyone, regardless of religious or cultural background.
-It was designed by Mingyur Rinpoche to fulfill two primary needs:
+It was designed by Mingyur Rinpoche .
+Though rooted in the ancient Buddhist teachings of Tibet, it is not religious in nature.

 The goal of this program is to help us discover a lasting contentment that is not subject to the fluctuating conditions of our lives and to nurture the qualities of wisdom and compassion that naturally manifest from awareness itself.
-Meditation is taught as a practical tool to explore the landscape of the heart and mind and uncover the richness of the present moment.

-This lasting, fundamental well-being is what is meant by “joy” in the Joy of Living.
+Lasting, fundamental well-being is what is meant by “joy” in the Joy of Living.

 Joy is not the absence of suffering, the absence of challenges, or the absence of anything else.
 Living with joy means developing a sense of inner well-being that allows us to embrace whatever the present moment offers.